 Robert J. Witmeyer

-Robert is a shareholder in the Dallas office of Cooper & Scully, P.C.
-He focuses his practice on insurance coverage and extra-contractual litigation.
+Rob is a shareholder in the Dallas office of Cooper & Scully, P.C.
+He focuses his practice on insurance coverage.
 He began his legal career as a law clerk for the Honorable Harry Lee Anstead at the Florida Supreme Court.

 New York, 2004

 U.S. Court of Appeals, 8th Circuit

 U.S. District Court for the Northern District of Texas

 U.S. District Court for the Southern District of Texas

 U.S. District Court for the Western District of Texas

 U.S. District Court for the Middle District of Florida